Will Stein: Louisville

 After his playing career concluded, Stein stayed at Louisville as a graduate assistant and quality control coach from 2013 to 2014.

 Texas

 In 2015, Stein was named a quality control coach at Texas, joining his former college coach Charlie Strong and position coach Shawn Watson.

 Lake Travis High School

 Stein was the assistant head coach, offensive coordinator, and quarterbacks coach at Lake Travis High School in Texas from 2018 to 2019, where he coached Garrett Wilson.

 UTSA

 On December 20, 2019, Stein was named the passing game coordinator and wide receivers coach at UTSA.
 He was promoted to co-offensive coordinator and quarterbacks coach on January 8, 2022.

 Oregon

 On December 5, 2022, Stein was named the offensive coordinator and quarterbacks coach at the University of Oregon under head coach Dan Lanning.

+Stein was allowed to coach Oregon's offense for the rest of the 2025 season as the Ducks made the College Football Playoff.

+Kentucky

+On December 1, 2025, University of Kentucky (UK) athletic director Mitch Barnhart announced that Stein had been hired as Kentucky's head football coach.